 Need to change up a lesson to focus on different skills?
 No need to gather lots of costly new materials; start by simply downloading a new app.

-Chromebooks are a light and portable — but durable — option.
+CTL's line of affordable Chromebooks are a light and portable — but durable — option.
 Whether you go with the CTL Chromebook NL7, for example, or the even more rugged CTL Chromebook J41, your students will be able to download complex pages and stream media easily and quickly.

 Or check out the space-saving CTL Chromebox.
 Plug this mini computer into your favorite devices — or get connected to the internet and Google Play Store.
 If you want to download apps to incorporate into lessons about workplace skills, CTL-delivered tablets also allow access to thousands of apps for fun and learning.